 When you first start taking Lexapro, it is recommended that you avoid driving until you understand how the medication affects you.
 Some people experience drowsiness or slower reaction time when taking Lexapro, which can make driving dangerous.
 Discuss all potential side effects with your healthcare provider so they can help you choose the best medication.

 Can I Drive on Zoloft?

 Driving on Zoloft poses the same risks as Lexapro, as the medication can cause you to feel sleepy and reduce your alertness.
 Be careful to take note of how Zoloft affects you before getting behind the wheel.

 Can I Drink Alcohol While Taking Lexapro or Zoloft?

 While taking most antidepressant and anti-anxiety medications, it is recommended that you don’t drink alcohol.
-If you do, you may experience worsened drowsiness and coordination.
-Notify your healthcare provider if you regularly drink before taking either Lexapro or Zoloft.
+If you do, you may experience worsened drowsiness and coordination or more pronounced negative side effects.
+Notify your healthcare provider if you regularly drink before getting a prescription for Lexapro or Zoloft.

 How Long Does It Take for Zoloft to Work?

 Zoloft doesn’t take effect right away, with most people only experiencing marginal improvements to their overall well-being after two weeks of taking the medication.
-After 6-8 weeks, you should begin to notice a positive change in depression symptoms overall.
+After six to eight weeks, you should begin to notice a positive change in depression symptoms overall.